Chemistry Readiness Test

 The Chemistry Readiness Test consists of 35 multiple-choice questions covering some of the basic concepts from a high school chemistry course.
 The topics on the Readiness include the following:

 - The Metric System

 - Symbols and Formulas for elements and chemicals

 - The concepts of atoms, molecules and moles

 - Solutions and gases

-In order to take General Chemistry I, a student must score at least 15 correct answers on the Readiness Test.
-No student will be permitted to take the Readiness Test more than once.
-A score of 14 (or less) requires that the student successfully complete CHEM-106 with a grade of C- or better before taking General Chemistry I (CHEM-120).
+In order to take General Chemistry I, a student must score at least 15 correct answers on the Readiness Test and no student will be permitted to take the Readiness Test more than once.
+A score of 14 or lower requires that the student successfully complete CHEM-106 with a grade of C- or better before taking General Chemistry I (CHEM-120).

-Only those students who do not earn a satisfactory score on the Chemistry Readiness Test are permitted to take CHEM 106.
+Only those students who do not earn a satisfactory score on the Chemistry Readiness Test may take CHEM-106.
 This course does not meet any General Education requirements nor any of the requirements for any major, it is solely meant to prepare students for CHEM-120.

 A table of constants, conversion factors and a Periodic Table of the Elements will be provided along with scrap paper and pencils.
 The test will be administered and scored through the Canvas system.
 There is only one correct answer to each question and there is no penalty for an incorrect answer.
 Students will be able to go back to change an answer or to answer any questions that have been skipped.
 Students will have 60 minutes to complete the test.